PA-RISC information - since 1999

 Growth (II) – 32-bit 1990s

 Much of the growth phase of HP 9000 and PA-RISC happened between 1990 and 1992.
-HP differentiated its PA-RISC product offering from large main-frame servers to small desktop workstations on Unix.
+PA-RISC computers became very successful in the industry, and HP started differentiating its PA-RISC product ecosystem from large main-frame servers to small desktop workstations on Unix.

 HP 9000 700 workstations